Connect to a Space via WebDAV

 Get the WebDAV URL

-Open the info panel of the resource you want to access in the OpenCloud Web Interface.
+Open the info panel of the Space, folder, or account root you want to access in the OpenCloud web interface.

-You’ll see a section labeled WebDAV — copy the full WebDAV URL.
-It looks like:
+You will see a section labeled WebDAV.
+Copy the full WebDAV URL.
+It looks like this:

 https://cloud.example.com/remote.php/dav/spaces/12345678-abcd-efgh-ijkl-987654321000/